FridaWikell/hangman-game/README.md

 After a validation at JSHint, three unused variables were found.
 Two of them were removed since they weren't used.
 The last one was kept since it was used but embedded in a innerHTML where JSHint didn't discovered the function.
 The function was latter rewritten so the function wasn't in innerHTML anymore.

-When the [contrast grid](#contrast-grid) was made, a AA value (6.4) was at the website.
+When the [Contrast Grid](#contrast-grid) was made, a AA value (6.4) was at the website.
 To increase the accessibility, the color was replaced with another one which gave an AAA value.

 ## Technologies Used